 Winn earned his bachelor’s and master’s degrees in Communication from Auburn University and his Ph.D. from the University of South Florida.
 After earning his doctorate, he began teaching at Auburn.
-As a professor, he has educated students in courses including Introduction to Film Studies, History of International Cinema, and History of the American Film Industry, as well as graduate courses including Qualitative Methods.
+As a professor, he has educated students in courses including Introduction to Film Studies, History of International Cinema, and History of the American Film Industry, as well as several graduate courses including Qualitative Methods.

 In 2011 Winn was chosen as a distinguished alumnus by the University of South Florida and in 2013 he received the T. Earle Johnson-Edwin Paget Distinguished Service Award from the Southern States Communication Association.

 As Associate Provost, Winn provides insight and leadership concerning academic and administrative issues across all colleges and schools at the University.
 Dr. Winn provides direct supervision to many academic areas including Auburn Global (international student recruitment and retention), Auburn Online, the Biggio Center for the Enhancement of Teaching and Learning, engaged active student learning (EASL) classrooms, the Jay and Susie Gogue Performing Arts Center, the Jules Collins Smith Museum of Fine Art, the Office of Accessibility, the Office of International Programs, and the Registrar’s Office.
 Moreover, Dr. Winn works closely with the more than sixty department chairs, the University Promotion and Tenure committee, the University Senate leadership, and the academic deans in all processes related to faculty hiring, evaluating, and issues related to the promotion and tenure process, post-tenure review, and systematic administrator review.

 Additionally, Winn oversees the academic integrity process at the University level.